Beef Short Ribs with Mushroom Risotto

 I love risotto as much as I love short ribs, so combining the two is heaven on a plate for me.
 You know how many times I’ve made risotto?
 Three times!
 The first time was so awful that I gave up.
 Then I was tasked to make it in cooking school, so I gave myself a necessary pep talk and got on it.
 It came out perfectly, and I realized there was nothing difficult about it.
 The risotto you see before you is my third attempt, and I wasn’t nervous this time because now I know how easy it is to make risotto. 🙂

-This dish is special to me because not only is it two of my favorite foods, but it contains California grown beef and produce.
+This beef short rib risotto recipe is special to me because it includes two of my favorite foods and it contains California grown beef and produce.
 I’ve lived in California all of my life, and I do everything I can to support my home state and eat locally grown California meat and produce.
 I jumped at the chance to drive awareness to Cultivate California where you can see the importance of California agriculture, as well as examples of water-saving initiatives that are being put into practice due to one of the worst droughts in California history.

 California farmers and ranchers play a critical role in growing delicious, healthy, and affordable foods locally and across the U.S. In fact, over half of the fruits, nuts, and vegetables for the U.S. are grown in California.